Portfolio vs. Resume: What They Include and When to Use Them

 Although you may have a broad understanding of what the differences are between a resume and a portfolio, it may be helpful to glance through a short comparison such as:

-Format: A resume is a short and succinct document in which you describe your relevant qualifications, work experiences and skills in writing.
+A resume is a short and succinct document in which you describe your relevant qualifications, work experience and writing skills.
 In contrast, a portfolio contains a wide variety of content, which can include videos, web pages, photographs, illustrations, graphs and more.
 Since it contains samples of your work and in-depth information regarding your professional abilities, a portfolio can become quite extensive and usually takes time to put together.

 Explore more articles

-- How To Write a Back Office Assistant Resume in 5 Steps
+- How To Become a CDIP in 5 Steps (With Exam Prep Tips)

-- How To Make a Resume Website in 8 Steps (With Tips)
+- How To Become a City Council Member in 4 Steps (With Skills)